JamesSkemp/words/content/post/what-can-the-birth-places-of-the-united-states-presidents-tell-us.md

 +++
-title = "What can the birth places of the United States Presidents tell us?" summary = "A look at the birth places of the last 43 presidents, from 1789 to 2004." draft = false comments = true date = "2005-03-15T00:01:00-06:00"
+title = "What can the birth places of the United States Presidents tell us?" description = "A look at the birth places of the last 43 presidents, from 1789 to 2004." draft = false comments = true date = "2005-03-15T00:01:00-06:00"